soap117/SPCFER/README.md

 our goal is to rank the records in <img src="http://chart.googleapis.com/chart?cht=tx&chl=R" style="border:none;"> according to <img src="http://chart.googleapis.com/chart?cht=tx&chl=q" style="border:none;"> by properly combining the decisions of the similarity predicates in <img src="http://chart.googleapis.com/chart?cht=tx&chl=F" style="border:none;">.

+## Related Work

+To the best of our knowledge, this is the first piece of study about similarity predicate committee and its application to entity resolution.
+(Hernandez and Stolfo 1995) was the ´ first one to introduce entity resolution problem to our computer science discipline.
+A variety of similarity predicates were exploited thereafter, such as ED, GES, Intersect, Jaccard, Cosine, BM25, SoftTfIdf, HMM and language model (Chandel et al. 2007).
+A necessary pre-processing step in entity resolution is to define the meaning of word in a string.
+Q-grams (Gravano et al. 2001) is therefore proposed.
+(Li, Wang, and Yang 2007) proposed a concept called v-gram to improve the effi- ciency of q-gram.
+In this paper, our proposed framework is a generic one, which is independent of the implementation details of similarity predicates or preprocessing processes.
+In terms of forming a committee to make decisions, there are lots of studies in the data mining community.
+There are two types of classifier committees, homogeneous classifier committee and heterogeneous classifier committee.
+A homogeneous classifier committee contains N classifiers come from the same learning algorithm (Witten and Frank 2005).
+From a high level point of view, the idea of formulating a similarity predicate committee is parallel to formulate a heterogeneous classifier committee – both are trying to make decisions by pooling individual decisions and each individual comes from a different predicate/algorithm.
+Yet, the technical details of classifier committee and similarity predicate committee are totally different.
+For instance, in all classification problems, we are given a set of training data for training the classifiers; for our problem, we neither need any training data nor request any user contribution.
+Our framework therefore is an unsupervised learning framework.
+We cannot apply the existing techniques directly to solve our problem.

+## Proposed Work